tjluoma/bash-fix/README.md

 Compiling `bash` from this script will build `GNU bash, version 3.2.54(1)-release (x86_64-apple-darwin13)` which is not vulnerable to that.

+(There may be other vulnerabilities in both, of course.)

+I installed Apple’s fix and then re-ran this script to have a more current version of `bash`.
+As always, YMMV, and use at your own risk, etc.

+I will continue to update this script as I learn of more vulnerabilities.
+(Pull requests for new official patches are always welcome.)

 ## Summary